JadanPoll/Ideas_And_Papers/Books/Y_Space_Architecture_And_The_Amankwah_Program.md

 boundary behaviour is sufficient.

-Attentinal meaning is the meaning revealed by actively interrogating a region(s) of the world model
+Attentinal meaning is the meaning revealed by actively interrogating a region(s) of the world model under a given question or context

 ### Our Findings on the ability to hide "savant" programmes